Adelaide Brighton Cement

 - fuel burning.

-Conditions of the licence require ABC to implement a number of management plans to address environmental considerations at the site, and meet specific monitoring, reporting and notification requirements.
+Conditions of the licence require Adbri to implement a number of management plans to address environmental considerations at the site, and meet specific monitoring, reporting and notification requirements.
 These requirements aim for continuous environmental improvement at the site, and compliance with legislation, including:

 - Environment Protection Act 1993